OAButton/discussion/Design & Management docs/Bug management.md

 ### Wrong article searched for

+* Thanks users
-* Make a bug report
+* Make a bug report.
+Error is probably in how we track down titles / citations.
+* Confirm when fixed

 ### Missed available article

+* Thanks users
 * Make a request on live for the article, and fulfil with full text link
 * Make a bug report the investigate deeper issue
+* Confirm when fixed

 ### False positive

+* Thanks users
 * Put specific article on blacklist
 * Try and set up a repo redirect
+* Confirm when fixed

 ### Not full text

+* Thanks users
 * Try and set up a repo redirect
+* Confirm when fixed

 ## Anything other than these